Lasso and probabilistic inequalities for multivariate point processes: Simulations for the multivariate Hawkes process

 Due to their soft thresholding nature, Lasso methods are known to underestimate the coefficients \cite{Mein,Zou}.
-To overcome biases in estimation due to shrinkage, we propose a two steps procedure, as usually suggested in the literature: Once the support of the vector has been estimated by {\bf B}, we compute the ordinary least-square estimator among the vectors $a$ having the same support, which provides the final estimate.
-This method is denoted {\bf BO} in the sequel.
+To overcome biases in estimation due to shrinkage, we propose a two steps procedure, as usually suggested in the literature: Once the support of the vector has been estimated by \textbf{B}, we compute the ordinary least-square estimator among the vectors $a$ having the same support, which provides the final estimate.
+This method is denoted \textbf{BO} in the sequel.

-Another popular method is {\it adaptive Lasso} proposed by Zou \cite{Zou}.
-This method overcomes the flaws of standard Lasso by taking $\ell_1$-weights of the form where $p>0$, $\gamma>0$ and $\hat{a}_{\p}^o$ is a preliminary consistent estimate of the true coefficient.
-Even if the shape of the weights are different, the latter are data-driven and this method constitutes a natural competitive method with ours.
+Another popular method is \textit{adaptive Lasso} proposed by Zou \cite {Zou}.
+This method overcomes the flaws of standard Lasso by taking $\ell _1$-weights of the form

+where $p>0$, $\gamma>0$ and $\hat{a}_{\p}^o$ is a preliminary consistent estimate of the true coefficient.
+Even if the shapes of the weights are different, the latter are data-driven and this method constitutes a natural competitive method with ours.
 The most usual choice, which is adopted in the sequel, consists in taking $p=1$ and the ordinary least squares estimate for the preliminary estimate (see \cite{HMZ,vdGBZ,Zou}).
 Then, penalization is stronger for coefficients that are preliminary estimated by small values of the ordinary least square estimate.
 In the literature, the parameter $\gamma$ of adaptive Lasso is usually tuned by cross-validation, but this does not make sense for Hawkes data that are fully dependent.
-Therefore, a preliminary study has been performed to provide meaningful values for $\gamma$.
+Therefore, a preliminary study has been performed to provide meaningful values for~$\gamma$.
 Results are given in the next section.
-This adaptive Lasso method is denoted {\bf A} in the sequel and {\bf AO} when combined with ordinary least squares in the same way as for {\bf BO}.
+This adaptive Lasso method is denoted \textbf{A} in the sequel and \textbf{AO} when combined with ordinary least squares in the same way as for \textbf{BO}.